 Accreditations: Accredited by the Western Association of Schools and Colleges (WASC); designated as a Hispanic-Serving Institution; nationally accredited in business administration, chemistry, clinical sciences (cytotechnology, medical technology), computer science, education, health science (orthotics and prosthetics), music, nursing, occupational therapy, public administration, social work (MSW), and theatre arts.

-Dr. Joseph Wen, Business Administration and Public Policy
+College of Business Administration and Public Policy - Dr. Joseph Wen, Dean

-The academic calendar is semester-based and the university offers classroom-based courses at both the main campus and Long Beach at the Center for Orthotics and Prosthetics at the Veterans Administration Long Beach Medical Center.
+The academic calendar is semester-based and the university offers classroom-based courses at both the main campus and the CSUDH Orthotics and Prosthetics Education Center in Los Alamitos.
 Courses and programs are also offered online.

-Degree Programs: The university offers 69 degree programs—47 undergraduate, 22 graduate:
+Degree Programs: The university offers 71 degree programs—45 undergraduate, 26 graduate: